jramkiss/jramkiss.github.io/_posts/2020-01-01-regression-vs-bayesian-regression.md

 &nbsp;

 These estimates are different to the ones from Ordinary linear regression.
 This is because of the priors we used in the Bayesian model.
-Neither method is necessarily "more correct", actually, if we were to specify all flat priors and sample from the true posterior distribution, the parameter estimates would be the same.
+Neither method is necessarily "more correct".
+Actually, if we were to specify all flat priors and sample from the true posterior distribution, the parameter estimates would be the same.

 ![](/assets/bayesian_slopes.png)